hmrc/vat-service-guide/old/process-steps.html.md

   * set up a new Direct Debit instruction
   * make a corporate credit or debit card payment

-This page will also provide details of our bank account for customers wanting to pay by Bacs, CHAPs or by faster payments.
+This page will also provide details of our bank account for businesses or agents wanting to pay by Bacs, CHAPs or by faster payments.

 ### Agents